rage/java-programming/data/week2/2-conditional-statements.md

 A conditional statement begins with the keyword `if` followed by parentheses.
 An expression is placed inside the parentheses, which is evaluated when the conditional statement is reached.
 The result of the evaluation is a boolean value.
 No evaluation occurred above.
 Instead, a boolean value was explicitly used in the conditional statement.

-The parentheses are followed by a block, which is defined inside opening- `{` and closing `}` curly brackets.
+The parentheses are followed by a block, which is defined inside opening `{` and closing `}` curly brackets.
 The source code inside the block is executed if the expression inside the parentheses evaluates to _true_.
 On the other hand, if the expression evaluates to false, the execution moves on to the statement after the closing curly bracket of the current conditional statement.

 Be aware of the fact that an `if` -statement is not followed by a semicolon since the statement doesn't end after the conditional.
 Let's now look at an example where we compare numbers in the conditional statement.